liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

     <liferay-ui:trash-undo portletURL="<%= undoTrashURL %>" />

 Now that we've added the taglib and action URL, let's implement the portlet action to restore the entry.

 #### *Implementing the Undo Functionality Step 2*: Create a Portlet Action to Initiate Restoration

-Now you'll need to create a portlet action method that invokes your service method to restore the entry.
-This is the same `restore*` service method we implemented in the previous section on restoring entities.
+You must create a portlet action method that invokes your service method to restore the entry.
+This is the same `restore*` service method we implemented in the previously.

 The following portlet action method from the [JukeboxPortlet](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/portlet/JukeboxPortlet.java)